DerekTurtleRoe/N64Docs/WIP custom docs/N64DumpingHardware.md

 ## Retrode 2 with Nintendo 64 plugin

-- No SRAM or EEPROM/flash save support
+- No SRAM or EEPROM/FlashRAM save support
 - Game support is currently unknown
 - Prototypes do not work
+- Works on Windows (confirmed), Linux/Mac untested

-## Saani cart reader
+## Saani cart reader (and the dumpers it is based on)

 - Theoretically supports all games and save types
-- Unknown prototype support

-## INLRetro dumper

-- Theoretically supports all games and save types
-- Unknown prototype support

-## Save The Hero project dumper

-- Theoretically supports all games and save types
-- Unknown prototype support
+- Prototypes do work (unconfirmed)
+- Works standalone, no computer needed

 ## 64Drive UltraSave

 - Theoretically supports all games and save types
 - Prototypes do work (unconfirmed)
+- Works on Windows and Linux (Mac untested)

-## RetroBlaster 2.0 Dumper-Programmer
+## RetroBlaster Programmer / dumper

 - Theoretically supports all games and save types
 - Prototypes do work (unconfirmed)
+- Windows only at the moment

+## JoeyN64 cart flasher

+- Supports all games and save types
+- Prototypes don't work at the moment (could be added with a firmware update and hardware mod)
+- Works on Windows and Linux (Mac support unknown)
+-